DataFire/Integrations/integrations/generated/azure_recoveryservicesbackup/README.md

   * monthlySchedule [MonthlyRetentionSchedule](#monthlyretentionschedule)
   * weeklySchedule [WeeklyRetentionSchedule](#weeklyretentionschedule)
   * yearlySchedule [YearlyRetentionSchedule](#yearlyretentionschedule)
-  * retentionPolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * retentionPolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ### LongTermSchedulePolicy
 * LongTermSchedulePolicy `object`: Long-term policy schedule.
-  * schedulePolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorhpic chain of types.
+  * schedulePolicyType `string`: This property is used as the discriminator for deciding the specific types in the polymorphic chain of types.

 ### MabContainer
 * MabContainer `object`: The container associated with items backed up using Azure Backup Server.